andrewtran1995/automaticity-model/README.md

 	* reference: Old/experimental code kept for reference, but not used in the current code
 	* scripts: One-off scripts
 	* visinputgen: Functions to be used for generating visual input matrices
-* .gitignore: Informs version control software what files/paths to ignore when updating code repositories
+* `.gitignore`: Informs version control software what files/paths to ignore when updating code repositories
 * absorbstruct.m

 ### Referenced papers